173d Air Refueling Squadron: Nebraska Air National Guard

 The unit was allotted to the National Guard on 24 May 1946 and redesignated the 173rd Fighter Squadron, and was further allotted to the Nebraska Air National Guard.
 It was organized and federally recognized as a P-51D Mustang squadron in July 1946.
-It was the second Air National Guard unit established, and assigned to the Iowa ANG 132d Fighter Group.
+It was the second Air National Guard unit established, and assigned to the Iowa ANG's 132d Fighter Group.
 It was posted to Lincoln Airport (later Lincoln Air Force Base), a former Second Air Force training field during World War II.
-With the long runways of the airport, the unit upgraded to Lockheed P-80A Shooting Star jet aircraft in early 1948.
-In 1950 the unit became the first Air National Guard organization to win the Winston P. Wilson Trophy as the outstanding jet fighter unit.
+With the long runways of the airport, the unit was able to upgrade to Lockheed P-80A Shooting Star jet aircraft in early 1948.
+In 1950, the unit became the first Air National Guard organization to win the Winston P. Wilson Trophy as the outstanding jet fighter unit for the year.
 It was the first of five Wilson trophies to be awarded to the Nebraska organization.

-Activated to federal service during the Korean War, the unit was sent to Dow AFB, Maine.
-Used by TAC to train replacement pilots in F-51D Mustang ground support operations, it also deployed unit members to Japan and Korea to fly combat missions.
-The 132d was moved to Alexandria AFB, Louisiana in May 1952 again with F-51s replacing the federalized Oklahoma ANG 137th Fighter-Bomber Wing which was deployed to France.
-The unit performed training as a tactical fighter unit until relieved from active service and returned to Nebraska ANG jurisdiction in January 1953.
+Activated to federal service during the Korean War, the unit was sent to Dow Air Force Bae, Maine.
+Used by TAC to train replacement pilots in F-51D Mustang ground support operations, some unit members also deployed to Japan and Korea to fly combat missions.
+The 132d, still with F-51s, was moved to Alexandria Air Force Base, Louisiana in May 1952, replacing the Oklahoma ANG 137th Fighter-Bomber Wing which was deployed to France.
+The unit performed training as a tactical fighter unit until relieved from active service and returning to Nebraska ANG jurisdiction in January 1953.